top of page

 preprints & manuscripts in review

 Frost F, Noble DWA, Schou M, Rowe M, Rees J, Lüpold S, Chatten A, Smithson C, Cole BJ, Simões P, Lindenbaum I, Koppik M, Weaving H, Canal Domenech B, Churchill E, Zizzari ZV, Ellers J, Gigliotti S, Graziano M, Iossa G, De Nardo AN, Pilakouta N, Meena A, Ramm SA, Nakagawa S, Bretman A, Fricke C, Snook RR, Price TAR, Dougherty LR.
 High temperatures negatively affect reproductive output more than adult lifespan in ectotherms.
-Submitted.
+In review at Nature Ecology and Evolution

 Chatten A, Grieve I, Meligoniti E, Hayward C, Pilakouta N. Predicting the effects of climate change on fertility in aquatic animals using a meta-analytic approach.
-Submitted.
+In revision for Ecology Letters

 Pilakouta N, Vega-Trejo R, de Boer RA, Fitzpatrick JL.
 Parental care and inbreeding depression help explain patterns of inbreeding avoidance in animals.
 In revision.